alauda/kubeflow-chart/README-en.md

   - HTTPS: `kubectl port-forward svc/istio-ingressgateway -n istio-system --address=0.0.0.0 443:443`, then browse `https://ip/`
 - The default username and password is: `user@example.com`, `12341234`
 - Through [NodePort](https://kubernetes.io/zh/docs/concepts/services-networking/service/#type-nodeport): first checkout if your `ingressgateway` service is running with NodePort: `kubectl -n istio-system get svc istio-ingressgateway`.
 Then access the NodePort to open Kubeflow web UI.
-- Through ingress/LoadBalancer: configure your ingress/LoadBalancer to service `istio-system/istio-ingressgateway`.
+- Through Ingress: If Ingress is available in your cluster, then set `enableIngress: true` and `kubeflowHost` to your domain name in `values.yaml`, e.g. `kubeflowHost: "kubeflow.test.info"`.

 ### Setup Dex Authentication (Optional)